anteq/eestec-web-workshops/md/8-security.md

 ### One about a XSS security hole in Twitter
 https://www.youtube.com/watch?v=zv0kZKC6GAM

+### DO NOT return HTML tags to the client
 ## 3. Cross Site Scripting (XSS) (Prevention)
-### DO NOT return HTML tags to the client
 Note:
 Usually, the workaround is simply converting all HTML entities—so that script is returned as <>script <>.
 The other often employed method of sanitization is using regular expressions to strip away HTML tags using regular expressions on < and >, but this is dangerous.
 A lot of browsers will interpret severely broken HTML just fine.
 Better to convert all characters to their escaped counterparts.

 ## 4. Insecure Direct Object References
-### Internal object such as a file or database key is exposed to the user
+#### Internal object such as a file or database key is exposed to the user

 ## 4. Insecure Direct Object References (Prevention)
-- Perform user authorization properly and consistently
+- perform user authorization properly and consistently
-- Whitelist the choices
+- whitelist the choices
 - store data internally and not rely on it being passed from the client via CGI parameters
 - and use frameworks :)
 Note: